 Isle of Games is a diverse group of individuals exploring the intersection between games and art.
 The group consists of game developers, artists and other people who are passionate about the weird, the beautiful, the artistic, and the cultural side of video games and their extended family.

-Isle of Games 001 is a one day event that showcases alternative games and playful media from Iceland and abroad.
-In this debut event, we will showcase a collection of digital games, playful installations, and stage performances.
+Isle of Games 002 is the second installation of Isle of Games, a one day event that showcases alternative games and playful media from Iceland and abroad.
 At Isle of Games you can experience the weird, the beautiful, the artistic, and the cultural side of modern video games and its extended family.

 We invite people of all ages and backgrounds to come and explore the artistic and cultural potential of the works on display.
-Join us for the debut of Isle of Games!Facebook event
+Join us for Isle of Games 002!Facebook event

 Isle of Games 001 - 2018